Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Photograph by Pixabay.

 Criminal cases operate differently from civil cases in several ways.
-The plaintiff in a criminal case is the State representing the victim (often called “The People” in official documents) while the defendant is the person or organization being accused of a crime.
+The plaintiff in a criminal case is the State representing the victim (often called “The People” in official documents).
+At the same time, the defendant is the person or organization being accused of a crime.

-Civil and criminal cases also differ in the way they handle the burden of proof, or how much evidence is required to prove wrongdoing and who is responsible for providing it.
+Civil and criminal cases also differ in how they handle the burden of proof, how much evidence is required to prove wrongdoing, and who is responsible for providing it.
 In a criminal case, the State must prove beyond a reasonable doubt that the defendant committed what they are being accused of.
 In a civil lawsuit, on the other hand, the plaintiff and the plaintiff’s lawyer must provide a preponderance of evidence—meaning showing that something is more likely true than it is not true—to prove that the defendant is at fault.
-This usually means that it is easier to meet the burden of proof in a civil case.
+This usually means it is easier to meet the burden of proof in a civil case.

 Why is the plaintiff important in the law process?

-Under our legal system, individuals have the right to seek compensation for damages.
-These damages may include physical harm, medical expenses, loss of wages, or emotional distress, and lawsuits can also be filed on behalf of people who died as a result of harmful actions.
+Under our legal system, individuals can seek compensation for damages.
+These damages may include physical harm, medical expenses, loss of wages, or emotional distress, and lawsuits can also be filed for people who died due to harmful actions.

 Plaintiffs sue for financial compensation, but that’s not all there is to it.
-Many plaintiffs file claims not only to be compensated for the wrong done against them, but also to find answers and to prevent the same thing from happening to other people.
+Many plaintiffs file claims not only to be compensated for the wrong done against them but also to find answers and prevent the same thing from happening to others.

 At Wallace Miller, we understand that there is more than money at stake in these cases.
-When someone suffers harm as a result of fraud or negligence, they often feel ignored, disrespected, or erased.
-Through the legal process, our attorneys can help plaintiffs in pursuing justice, achieving some measure of recompense, and preventing the harm from happening again.
+When someone suffers harm due to fraud or negligence, they often feel ignored, disrespected, or erased.
+Through the legal process, our attorneys can help plaintiffs pursue justice, achieve some measure of recompense, and prevent the harm from happening again.

 What is a plaintiff’s attorney?